(x) Provisions, Contingent Liabilities and Contingent Assets

 The Company categorises assets and liabilities measured at fair value into one of three levels depending on the ability to observe inputs employed in their measurement which are described as follows:

-Level 1 - Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.
+Level 1 • Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities.

 Level 2 - Inputs are inputs that are observable, either directly or indirectly, other than quoted prices included within level 1 for the asset or liability.

-Level 3 - Inputs are unobservable inputs for the asset or liability reflecting significant modifications to observable related market data or Company's assumptions about pricing by market participants.
-The management of the Company assessed that loans given, cash and cash equivalents, trade receivables, trade payables, other current financials liabilities, current loans and other financial assets approximate their carrying amounts largely due to the short-term maturities of these instruments.
+Level 3 - Inputs are unobservable inputs for the asset or liability reflecting significant modifications to observable related market data or the Company's assumptions about pricing by market participants.
+The management of the Company assessed that loans given, cash and cash equivalents, trade receivables, trade payables, other current financial liabilities, current loans and other financial assets approximate their carrying amounts largely due to the short-term maturities of these instruments.

 (d) Significant unobservable input(s) for Level 3 hierarchy

-The fair value of financial instruments that are not traded in active market is determined by using valuation techniques.
-The Company uses judgement to select from variety of methods and make assumptions that are mainly based on market conditions existing at the end of each reporting period.
-Significant inputs considred in valution are Terminal Growth rate, Weighted average cost of capital and computation of Net asset value in case of certain investments.
+Thp fair value of financial instruments that are not traded in active market is determined by using valuation techniques.
+The Company uses judgement to select from variety of methods and make assumptions that are mainly based on market conditions existing at the end of each reporting period Significant inputs considred in valution are Terminal Growth rate, Weighted average cost of capital and computation of Net asset value in case of certain investments.

 Relationship of unobservable inputs to fair value and sensitivity